 What distinguished Mona Sylviana’s writing, is her willingness to look at the dark side of life and to confront societal issues head on.
 In Mona’s stories, the world is not a safe place for women.
 Yet her characters do not respond to situations as passive objects or victims; they challenge the accepted order.

-Set in a small Sumatran village during the final days of World War II, And the War is Over is a heart-pounding story where the lives of villagers, Japaese soldiers, Dutch prisoners, and Javanese workers intertwine dramatically, though briefly, in a prisoner camp.
+The final days of World War II serve as the backdrop for this novel by Ismail Marahimin.
+Set in a small Sumatran village, And the War is Over is a tensely drawn story of the villagers, Japanese soldiers, Dutch prisoners, and Javanese workers who become, briefly but significantly, a part of each other’s lives.
 When a number of Dutch prisoners conceive an escape plan, tensions arise to a point where human relationships take center stage in this widely acclaimed novel.

 The play in 1930s era is a room drama – a drama known better as literature rather than a play.
 Players in this period of time were not familiar with art performances.
 But as political way almost closed, they chose to disseminate socio-political ideas through literature or play.
 The Japanese arrivals in early 1940s changed that.
 Japan required all arts to be a propaganda tool, and sensory became stricter.
 But in the 12 plays in this second chapter, the players still insert reform ideas in plays written on colonial times as well as Japanese occupation period.